 - The year 2018 also saw the launch of the Unstereotype Campaign during International Women’s day and the activation of Emerging Women Leaders Forum.
 The campaign aims to ‘unstereotype’ mindsets and ‘unstereotype’ our value chain to make equal opportunity the new norm.

 - Like every year, Career by Choice continued to be HUL’s flagship ‘back to work’ programme for women returning from a career break giving them the platform to transition back to mainstream work by working on live projects while also allowing for flexibility.

 Promote safety for women in communities where we operate

-We aim to improve safety for women and girls in our operations and the communities where we operate including in our extended supply chain.
+We aim to improve safety for women and girls in our operations and the communities where we operate including our extended supply chain.
 We do this through awareness, engagement and capacity building for women and men.
-Our focus is on increasing awareness on sexual harassment and gender-based violence, and strengthening grievance mechanisms.
+Our focus is on increasing awareness on sexual harassment, gender-based violence and strengthening grievance mechanisms.

 Enhance access to training and skills

 HUL has helped over 5,000 employees, and over 6,000 blue collar workers to be part of a customised ‘Discover your purpose’ workshop.
 The workshop works around a unique format for sharing life stories to help employees discover ‘their true north’ as Unilever believes - Brands with a purpose grow, companies with a purpose last, people with a purpose thrive.
 Additionally, over 2,80,732 training man hours were invested in blue-collar employee training across units.
 Over 1,00,000 training hours were invested in employee training.
 Over 25% of this investment was through online learning making it a key enabler to move towards a connected and sustained learning model.